ahliesantiago/ecommerce-webapp-ci/README.md

 This is my e-commerce website built with PHP and CodeIgniter 3.
-This is my capstone project for Village 88.
+This is my capstone project for Village 88 and is a work in progress.
 Front-end designed by Jhaver Gurtiza.

 See below a screenshot of my ERD for the database used for this ecommerce website:
 ![My database ERD for the ecommerce web app](/resources/ERD_10.png)